markbreedlove/soundlocale/README.md

 the sounds adjust in volume based on their proximity.

-This project was proposed at the September, 2013 Hacking Arts conference in Cambridge, MA by Tom Xi, and has been developed thus far by Mark Breedlove.
+This project was proposed at the September, 2013 Hacking Arts conference in Cambridge, MA by Qingyang Xi, and has been developed thus far by Mark Breedlove.

 Dependencies